valydumitru01/3DnD/README.md

 ### Characters

 We have designed the cards of some of the characters.
+This cards will have the name, life and damage of the characters.

 ![Carta guerrero](./images/carta_front_guerrero.png)
 ![Carta hada](./images/carta_front_hada.png)
 ![Carta mago](./images/carta_front_mago.png)

-We are also modelling some of the characters in Blender.
+We are also modelling some of the main characters in Blender.

 ![Dragon blender](./images/dragon_blender.png)
 <!-- Añadir modelos Valentín -->

 For the rest of the character we will download them from the asset store.
-We will animate the characters.
+We will animate the characters so they will have an idle and an attack animations.

 ![Esqueleto](./images/esqueleto.gif)
 ![Dog](./images/dog.gif)